Omotoye/rt2_assignment1/README.md

 ### Go To Point (_go_to_point.py_)
 This node takes a service request of a target pose coordinate message from the state machine and then navigates the robot from it's current position coordinate to the required target position coordinate.

-This is the basic functions of the nodes contained in the **master** branch of this repository.
+This is the basic functions of the nodes contained in the **master** branch of this repository, for more information about the code contained in the nodes of the master branch [Click Here](https://omotoye.github.io/rt2_assignment1/ "Script code html Documentation") .
 The **action** and **ros2** branch makes minor changes to this nodes for some specific reason which would be described below.

+---

 ## Action Package Description